 Inspector Carolyn Deer appointed May 2015

-Carolyn has served Victoria Police since 1988 in operational and non-operational areas and with the Enterprise Bargaining Team.
-Currently she is Officer in Charge of the North West Metro Division 5 Proactive Policing Unit.
+Carolyn has served Victoria Police since 1988 in both operational and corporate areas.
+Carolyn is currently attached to the Capability Department, Capability Management and Engagement Division.
 Passionate about members, she was an assistant delegate of The Police Association Victoria and member of its Network of Women Leadership Group.
 She sits as in an independent on Cost Fund Hearings.
 Carolyn completed a professional development program in employment relations with the University of Melbourne and holds a Bachelor of Arts (Criminal Justice Administration) with distinction and a Bachelor of Arts with Professional Honours (Public Sector Leadership and Management).
 Carolyn is appointed to the Professional Standards Division.

 Commander Therese Fitzgerald APM appointed May 2021